Cabot Oil & Gas Corporation (COG) is primed for evolution with the beta value of 0.43

 Cabot Oil & Gas Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $27.65 on 04/15/19, with the lowest value was $14.02 for the same time period, recorded on 01/31/20.

-The company’s shares, operating in the sector of basic materials managed to top a trading volume set approximately around 8.22 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of basic materials managed to top a trading volume set approximately around 5.02 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 16 analysts gave the Cabot Oil & Gas Corporation a BUY rating, 1 of the polled analysts branded the stock as an OVERWEIGHT, 10 analysts were recommending to HOLD this stock, 1 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.